LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

 }
 ```

 This is some complicated syntax, but those familiar with Rust might understand what's going on.
-Otherwise, bear with me. `func longest<'a, 'b>` is telling us that there are two separate lifetimes in our function, `'a` and `'b`.
+Otherwise, bear with me. `func yIfLongest<'a, 'b>` is telling us that there are two separate lifetimes in our function, `'a` and `'b`.
 We assign `x` to the `'a` lifetime and `y` to the `'b` lifetime, and claim that the return value's lifetime should be the same as `y`.
 If the compiler has this information and already knows that `y` should never escape the stack, then it by extension knows that the return value also cannot escape the stack.
 Consider the alternative Go code without these annotations:

 <div class="annotate">
 ```go hl_lines="11"